8.33 Male Circumcision

-The welfare of the child should be paramount, and all professionals must act in the child's best interests.
-Children who are able to express views about circumcision should always be involved in the decision-making process:
+The child's welfare should be paramount, and all professionals must act in the child's best interests.
+Children who can express views about circumcision should always be involved in the decision-making process:

 - Even where they do not decide for themselves, the views that children express are important in determining what is in their best interests;